suhasbhattcr/react_example/friends/README.md

 #### URL

-The application has just one url /customerlist which ties to *Customers* Component
+The application has just one url /userslist which ties to *Users* Component

 ## Resources